 - Collected works scores

 Limited/14-day loans to all patrons are:

-Books that have not been requested by another borrower may be renewed by bringing them to the Gaylord Library, or using the "Services/Renew" function at the University Libraries homepage to renew books online.
-Renewals may also be requested by e-mail.
+Books that have not been requested by another borrower may be renewed by bringing them to the Gaylord Library, or using the “Services/Renew” function to renew books online.
+Renewals may also be requested by email.
 Borrowed materials may be recalled after two weeks.
 Fines for overdue books are 20 cents per day, per item; fines for recalled overdue books are 40 cents per day, per item.
 Overdue periodicals will be fined $1.00 per day.

 Faculty may place books or other materials needed for coursework on reserve.
 Obtain reserve materials by presenting a current Washington University I.D. at the Service Desk.
 Loan periods: two days; two hours; four hours; overnight (weekend after 5:00 p.m.; Mon. – Fri. after 9:00 p.m.).
 Reserve material in electronic format can be placed on Ares.